beomsu317/private-chat-app/README.md

 ### Sign up & Sign in

+Basic sign up and sign in process.

 <img src="media/sign_up_and_sign_in.gif" width="30%">

 ### Session

+Keep session even when app is closed.

 <img src="media/session.gif" width="30%">

 ### Add Friend

+You can find, add, and prioritize friends.

 <img src="media/add_friend.gif" width="30%">

 ### Chat

+You can chat with the added friend.
+However, if the app is not installed(Service is not running), you can't receive messages.

 <img src="media/chat.gif" width="30%">

 ### Profile

+You can set up your profile image and settings.

 <img src="media/profile.gif" width="30%">